Pistonite/celer/docs/src/route/customizing-lines.md

 ## Color
 Use the `color` property to change the line color, both on the map and on the document.
-The current line will have the new color, and lines afterwards will keep this color until changed again.
+The current line will have the new color, and lines afterward will keep this color until changed again.

 The color is interpreted as a [CSS color](https://www.w3schools.com/cssref/css_colors.php).